- GW grads have a 93.93% overall pass rate for the ASCP MLS board of certification exam vs. 79.60% for the national average

-The George Washington University's (GW) online Bachelor of Science in Health Sciences (BSHS) in Medical Laboratory Sciences is ideal for students looking to begin a satisfying and valued career.
+The George Washington University's (GW) online Bachelor of Science in Health Sciences (BSHS) in Medical Laboratory Sciences is ideal for students who have the MLT license and who are looking to begin a satisfying and valued career as an MLS.
 Gain the knowledge and hands-on skills to become board certified in laboratory science and make a positive, direct impact on medical care.
 This BSHS program teaches you the latest biomedical instruments and molecular techniques that will help you face the challenges in finding and understanding disease causation.

 - When you complete this program, you'll be able to sit for the ASCP Board of Certification exam, Route 1, and understand how to:

-- Apply principles of traditional and molecular laboratory procedures to perform diagnostic analyses
+- Apply the principles of traditional and molecular laboratory procedures to perform diagnostic analyses

 - Correlate laboratory data and quality control data to assess patient test results

 - Apply knowledge of laboratory science principles as they relate to human disease diagnosis

 - Comply with laboratory safety regulations and regulatory policies